lauradunphy/metabolomicsSCFM/README.md

 Data, code, and figures from Dunphy et al

 Code:
--dunphy_et_al_manuscript.Rmd -> Includes data processing and figure generation
+- dunphy_et_al_manuscript.Rmd -> Includes data processing and figure generation

 figures_and_supplement: Includes all main and supplementary figures as well as supplementary data